rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/cloud-marketplace-payg-integration.md

 #### What is the easiest way to get started?

-One of the easiest ways to get started is to deploy the Marketplace listing for Rancher Prime to an existing EKS or AKS cluster.
-Follow the instructions in the usage section, a Helm chart takes care of the installation and the setup for billing.
+Deploy a listing for Rancher Prime to an existing EKS or AKS cluster.
+Follow the instructions in the usage section. a Helm chart takes care of the installation and setup for billing.

 #### What version of Rancher is installed when using a marketplace listing?